Viking Sites to Visit in Ireland:

 The Arrival of the Vikings in Ireland

-The first documented Viking raids in Ireland began in 795 AD, when Monasteries were targeted for their wealth and inhabitants who could be captured and sold off as slaves.
-Eventually, the Vikings started sticking around and you see towns like Waterford, Dublin, Limerick, Cork and Wexford established – all on major waterways.
-They remained relatively limited in their expansion, mainly due to the decentralized political system and scattered kingdoms and territories in Ireland compared to England of France, where more centralized, small group of leaders could be overwhelmed and vast territories captured.
+Viking raids in Ireland began in 795 AD.
+Monasteries were targeted for their wealth and for captives who could be sold off as slaves.
+Eventually, the Vikings stuck around.
+Towns like Waterford, Dublin, Limerick, Cork and Wexford were established on major waterways.

-One outcome of this is that you would sometimes see Vikings fighting other Vikings.
+As a result, sometimes Vikings fought other Vikings.
 For example, at the Battle of Clontarf in 1014 AD Irish High King Brian Boru had allied himself with the Vikings of Waterford to defeat the Vikings of Dublin and halt future Viking expansion.
 Eventually the Vikings were pretty much fully assimilated to Irish culture.

 Reginald's Tower, Waterford